Last Updated on September 2, 2023

 Fairytale Treehouse Cottage

 This tiny cottage built from natural and upcycled materials is located on a private and completely removed property perfect for disconnecting and enjoying each other and nature.
-The booking comes with gourmet breakfast and local coffee delivered each morning by the hosts.
+The booking comes with a gourmet breakfast and local coffee delivered each morning by the hosts.

 Plus, each cottage has a private outdoor shower and firepit, which the hosts prepare for guests daily.
 What a fairytale escape!